MadStu/space-trucker-trading-tracker/README.md

 Create: The user needs to enter their trade details to create a new object in the database.
 Read: The object is displayed back to the user in their cargo/trade list.
-Update: A user can add or remove a number of units from each of their commodities, updating that object.
+Update: A user can add or remove a number of units from each of their commodities.
-Delete: A user can sell all of that commodity and the object is deleted.
+Delete: A user can sell all of a single commodity and the object is deleted.

 With each action, the change is reflected immediately back to the user's screen with a change of their total profit and an update to their cargo list.
+A friendly message modal that timeouts after 3 seconds is also displayed to confirm the entry.

 All interation with the site is designed to produce a positive emotional response.